Posted by Kristin Baird

 I have become a connoisseur of healthcare marketing messages over the years and am often underwhelmed.
 From billboards to TV and radio ads, I can spot a useless ad campaign within five seconds or 500 feet.
 The marketer, I predict, was roped into promoting something based on one person’s ego.

-For example: Some organization buys an expensive piece of diagnostic equipment and then thinks that everyone and their mother need to know about it.
+For example: Some organization buys an expensive piece of diagnostic equipment (medical device coating companies that sell equipment) and then thinks that everyone and their mother need to know about it.
 Here’s the problem… nobody cares about the technology unless it will make their lives better.
 You need to answer the consumer’s one and only question which is; what’s in it for me?
 (WIIFM)

 From the Consumer’s Vantage Point